List of former United States citizens who relinquished their nationality: List

 The column "Federal Register" refers to whether and when the former citizen's name was published by the U.S. government in one of its lists of people giving up citizenship.
 "Too early" refers to people who relinquished citizenship before publication began.
 An asterisk indicates that Federal Register data for the quarter in which the person relinquished citizenship has not yet been released.
 See the article "Quarterly Publication of Individuals Who Have Chosen to Expatriate" for further details on the Federal Register list.
-The column U.S. Citizenship indicates how the person original ascertained US citizenship.
+The column U.S. Citizenship indicates how the person original ascertained U.S. citizenship.
 Jus soli ("right of the soil") is citizenship by birth in the United States, whereas jus sanguinis ("right of blood") here refers to citizenship through birth abroad to an American parent.

 Federal policy towards U.S. citizens who naturalize in foreign countries has varied over the years.
 For most of the twentieth century, the State Department regarded such naturalizations as indicating the intent to relinquish U.S. citizenship in almost all cases.
 However, in 1990 the State Department adopted the administrative presumption that "when a U.S. citizen obtains naturalization in a foreign state, subscribes to routine declarations of allegiance to a foreign state, or accepts non-policy level employment with a foreign state", he or she intends to retain U.S. citizenship, overriding the earlier presumption that such acts indicated intent to relinquish U.S. citizenship.